aws-samples/ec2-lamp-server/README.md

 #NICE DCV web browser client can be disabled by removing `nice-dcv-web-viewer` package.
 Native clients can be downloaded from [https://download.nice-dcv.com/](https://download.nice-dcv.com/)

 ## Using Certbot to obtain LetsEncrypt certificate
-Do visit [certbot website](https://certbot.eff.org/) if you are not familiar.
+Do visit [Certbot website](https://certbot.eff.org/) if you are not familiar.

 ### Using Certbot with apache plugin
 Ensure that `assignStaticIP` is configured to `Yes` and a DNS entry is associated with your EC2 instance IP address.